carlaraya/neuro-evolve/README.md

 # neuro-evolve
-Neural networks evolving in order to master a game.
+Neural networks evolving to master a game.